 The history of the British takeover of Tanzania was a process that was in place for decades, comprising different social, political, and economic factors.
-John Hanning Speke and Richard Burton, who were traders and explorers, are considered the first British to make contact with the natives of Tanzania; they first visited the place towards the end of the 18th century while seeking to now the beginning and length of river Nile; they found Arab traders at the coastal region of Tanzania, who was majorly trading on an ivory and enslaved person.
-Before the government of British could establish rule over the Tanzanian people, the Germans had taken over and laid claim over Tanzania towards the end of the 19th century.
-The Germans were ruthless rulers; they exploited the natural resources and the natives of Tanganyika, they were a threat to the British that were at that time colonising the area nowadays known as Kenya and Uganda, and they feared that the Germans would expand north, and challenge them and maybe take their colonies.
+John Hanning Speke and Richard Burton, who were traders and explorers, are considered the first British to make contact with the natives of Tanzania; they first visited the place towards the end of the 18th century while seeking to know the beginning and length of river Nile; they found Arab traders at the coastal region of Tanzania, who was majorly trading on an ivory and enslaved person.
+He fore the British government could establish rule over the Tanzanian people, the Germans had taken over and laid claim over Tanzania towards the end of the 19th century.
+The Germans were ruthless rulers; they exploited the natural resources and the natives of Tanganyika.
+They were a threat to the British at that time colonising the area known as Kenya and Uganda, and they feared that the Germans would expand north, challenge them and maybe take their colonies.
+He

-During the first world war, the British attacked Tanzania and defeated the Germans, taking over the erstwhile German colony.
-The league of Nations officially recognised the British as the colonisers and leader of Tanzania in 1920; the British named the country Tanganyika and implemented a similar system they had in Kenya and Uganda, which was a direct rule in which they used the tribal leaders at the local level and introduced their laws and policies to the Tanganyika people.
+During the First World War, the British attacked Tanzania and defeated the Germans, taking over the erstwhile German colony.
+The League of Nations officially recognised the British as the colonisers and leader of Tanzania in 1920; the British named the country Tanganyika and implemented a similar system they had in Kenya and Uganda, which was a

-&lt;sup>403 Mark J Calaguas, Cristina M Drost and Edward R Fluet, 'Legal Pluralism and Women's Rights: A Study in Postcolonial Tanzania' (2007) 16 Columbia Journal of Gender and Law 471..
-HeinOnline, https://heinonline.org/HOL/P?h=hein.journals/coljg116&i=485.
+417 Mark J Calaguas, Cristina M Drost and Edward R Fluet, 'Legal Pluralism and Women's Rights: A Study in Postcolonial Tanzania' (2007) 16 Columbia Journal of Gender and Law 471..
+HeinOnline, https://heinonline.org/HOL/P?h=hein.journals/coljgl16&i=485.

-&lt;sup>404 Gregg Goldstein, 'The Legal System and Wildlife Conservation: History and the Law's Effect on Indigenous People and Community Conservation in Tanzania Notes' (2004) 17 Georgetown International Environmental Law Review 481.
+418 Gregg Goldstein, 'The Legal System and Wildlife Conservation: History and the Law's Effect on Indigenous People and Community Conservation in Tanzania Notes' (2004) 17 Georgetown International Environmental Law Review 481.

-&lt;sup>405 Thaddeus Sunseri, 'Statist Narratives and Maji Maji Ellipses' (2000) 33 The International Journal of African Historical Studies 567.. / Heike Schmidt, '(Re)Negotiating Marginality: The Maji Maji War and Its Aftermath in Southwestern Tanzania, ca. 1905-1916' (2010) 43 The International Journal of African Historical Studies 27..
+419 Thaddeus Sunseri, 'Statist Narratives and Maji Maji Ellipses' (2000) 33 The International Journal of African Historical Studies 567... / Heike Schmidt, '(Re)Negotiating Marginality: The Maji Maji War and Its Aftermath in Southwestern Tanzania, ca. 1905-1916' (2010) 43 The International Journal of African Historical Studies 27...